santipabWannakiri/application-observability/README.md

 `Zabbix` is also an open-source monitoring solution renowned for its network and application monitoring capabilities.
 It employs a relational database for storing metrics data and offers both agent-based and agentless monitoring options.
 Zabbix provides flexible alerting rules, supports SQL-based data queries, and integrates well with a wide range of devices and systems, including SNMP devices.
 It is known for its versatility and scalability, making it suitable for medium to large environments.

+Choose Prometheus for dynamic, cloud-native environments with strong Kubernetes integration and a pull-based model.
+Opt for Zabbix if you need versatility, support for both agent-based and agentless monitoring, and scalability for various environments, including traditional infrastructure.
+Consider specific use cases, monitoring goals, and infrastructure preferences when making a decision.

 ### POC project

 ## Tracing